 In episode 45 of the CXO Minute, Tony Uphoff argues that ChatGPT has been both overhyped and underhyped after receiving much attention from the media recently.

-Which companies are the biggest vendors in AI and Hyperautomation?
-Click here to see the Acceleration Economy Top 10 AI/Hyperautomation Short List, as selected by our expert team of practitioner-analysts.
+Which companies are the most important vendors in AI and Hyperautomation?
+Click here to see the Acceleration Economy Top 10 AI/Hyperautomation Short List, as selected by our expert team of practitioner-analysts

 00:12 — ChatGPT has received massive media attention over the past couple of months, including Bob Evan’s coverage after Microsoft was reportedly weighing a $10 billion investment in OpenAI – in addition to its existing $1 billion investment.
 Tony argues that this technology has been both overhyped and underhyped.

 00:57 — ChatGPT is a variant of the generative pre-trained transformer model (GPT) which has been designed to generate human-like text in a conversational context.
 As it’s trained on a large dataset of human conversation, it can generate text that is “coherent, relevant, and appropriate in response to a given prompt or conversation history,” explains Tony.

 01:24 — Why has it been overhyped?
 There are a few limitations to ChatGPT and other language models like it.
 For instance, it’s only as good as the data that it has been trained on.
 So, it may not be able to generate a response to a situation it has not seen before.

 01:47 — “Predictions that ChatGPT will replace humans, destroy the economy, and reshape humanity are wildly premature,” Tony suggests.
 While ChatGPT may have a lasting impact, it will play out over time and many of the current predictions will likely come out to be wrong.